 APA Learning Objective: 2.2

-1.47.
-Modern-day scholars consider adolescence to begin at age __________ and to end by age __________.

-a) 9; 16

-b) 10; 17

-c) 10; 18

-d) 11; 19

-Answer: c

-Learning Objective: 1.3.2 Describe when the field of child development began to address adolescence in a notable way, and explain why the age range that Hall had designated for adolescence has been moved downward by contemporary researchers.

-Topic: Expansion of the Field of Child Development: Adolescence

-Difficulty Level: Easy

-Skill Level: Remember the Facts

-APA Learning Objective: 2.2

-1.48.
-Which cultural scenario accurately illustrates the changes seen in the developmental period defined as adolescence?
+48. Which cultural scenario accurately illustrates the changes seen in the developmental period defined as adolescence?

-a) Chandni, a girl from modern-day Bangladesh will experience menarche around 14 years of age.
+a) Chandni, a girl from modern-day Bangladesh, will experience menarche around 14 years of age.

-b) Kyle, a boy living in Canada in the early 1900s experienced puberty around 11 years of age.
+b) Kyle, a boy living in Canada in the early 1900s, experienced puberty around 11 years of age.

-c) Chao, a 13-year-old boy from China will go through puberty before his twin sister.
+c) Chao, a 13-year-old boy from China, will go through puberty before his twin sister will.

-d) Ashley, a modern-day American girl will experience menarche around 12 and ½ years of age.
+d) Ashley, a modern-day girl living in the United States, will experience menarche around 12½ years of age.

 Answer: d